The SARS-CoV-2 virus that causes COVID-19 has undergone genetic mutations over time leading to the development of new variants of the virus.

 Vaccination and Omicron

 The Omicron variant has a large number of changes to the spike protein which is the key the virus uses to gain access to cells.
 The spike protein is also the part of the protein, which is targeted by many vaccinations, including the Pfizer vaccination.
-Because of the changes to the virus, the Omicron variant is more resistant to the protection provided by the original Pfizer vaccine, which was developed against the original SARS-CoV-2 virus.
+Because of changes to the virus, the Omicron variant is more resistant to the protection provided by the original Pfizer vaccine, which was developed against the original SARS-CoV-2 virus.

 Read more about COVID-19 vaccination.